-One appointed by the Governor who shall at the time of appointment be a be vice-chair.
-The chair and vice-chair shall serve two-year terms.

-(d) Vacancies. - Any appointment to fill a vacancy on the Commission created by the resignation, dismissal, death, or disability of a member shall be for the balance of the unexpired term.
+- (9) One appointed by the Governor who shall at the time of appointment be a person with experience in science or engineering. - 6 9 7 s - (c) Chair.
+The Governor shall appoint the Chair of the Commission from among the Commission's members, and that person shall serve at the pleasure of the Governor.
+The Chair shall serve two-year terms. - (d) Vacancies.
+Any appointment to fill a vacancy on the Commission created by the resignation, dismissal, death, or disability of a member shall be for the balance of the unexpired term.
 The Governor may reappoint a gubernatorial appointee of the Commission to an additional term if, at the time of the reappointment, the member qualifies for membership on the Commission under subdivisions (7) through (9) of subsection (b) of this section.
 Appointments by the General Assembly shall be made in accordance with G.S.
 120-121, and vacancies in those appointments shall be filled in accordance with G.S.
-120-122.
+120-122. - (e) Removal.
+The Governor shall have the power to remove any member of the Commission from office for misfeasance, malfeasance, or nonfeasance in accordance with the provisions of G.S.
+143B-13 of the Executive Organization Act of 1973. - (f) Powers and Duties.
+The Commission shall have all of the following powers and duties: